ayalma/feature_discovery/README.md

     });
   },
   title: 'Test text',
-  description: Text('This text is just for test and we dont care about it at all.'),
+  description: 'This text is just for test and we dont care about it at all.',
   child: EnsureVisible(
     key: ensureKey2,
     child: Text(